kilianc/rtail/README.md

 ### Install and initial setup

-    $ npm Install
+    $ npm install
     $ gulp app

-This will spin up a local server with autoreload.
+This will spin up a local server with livereload.

 ### Create dist version